York Valkyrie: History

-Stadiums
+In the 2023 season, York lost in the semi-finals of both the Women's Nines and the Challenge Cup, but went unbeaten in the league to retain their League Leaders' Shield and claimed the Super League title with a 16–6 win against Leeds in the Grand Final.
+Sinead Peach, who was promoted to team captain at the start of the season, won the 2023 Woman of Steel, and Lindsay Anfield was named Women's Super League Coach of the Year.
+On 27 October 2023, York became the first team in the Women's Super League to sign its players on to professional contracts with Peach, Stanley and Liv Wood each offered two-year deals.
+Two weeks later York had signed a squad of twenty players on to two-year professional contracts.
+On 21 December 2023, York and Sheffield Eagles announced the establishment of a dual registration partnership.

+The teams faced each other in the group stage of the 2024 Challenge Cup in which York went on to reach the semi-finals before losing to St Helens.
+In the Super League, a third-place finish was followed by a play-off semi-final win over Leeds Rhinos.
+On 6 October, York defeated St Helens 18–8 in the Grand Final to become the first team to successfully defend the Super League title.
+At the 2024 end-of-season awards, Georgie Hetherington became the third York player to be named the Woman of Steel.

+In the 2025 season, York continued their run of Challenge Cup semi-final appearances losing to St Helens 10–6.
+A third-place finish in the Super League was followed by a semi-final loss to St Helens in the play-offs.
+On 10 October 2025, Lindsay Anfield stepped down from her role as director of rugby league at the club and Leon Pryce was appointed as head coach.

+Home grounds

 York St John University Sports Park

 In 2012 York St John University acquired a sports park on Haxby Road, York, which they named 'York St John University Sports Centre Nestlé Rowntree Park'.
 A multi-million-pound redevelopment included the creation of a 3G pitch for football and rugby.
 The use of the sports park as a training base for the rugby club is part of a partnership agreement with the university.
 The women's team also used it for playing their home matches.
 On 23 April 2017 York City Knights Ladies played their first match at the sports park winning 10–8 against Huddersfield St Joseph’s Ladies.

 In 2021 a £1 million investment, partly funded by the Rugby League World Cup CreatedBy programme, was used to build a 4G pitch matching the specifications of York Community Stadium.
 During the 2021 Rugby League World Cup the sports park hosted the Cook Islands women's team and was the venue for the warm-up match between the Valkyrie and the Papua New Guinea Orchids on 20 October 2022.